jeon11/academic-kickstart/content/project/wa-notify/index.md

 ## <h style="font-family:georgia"> Objectives </h>
 - **Understand first reactions** to the app, DOH website's information page, exposure alert, and overall user experience.
 - **Provide evidence-based suggestions to improve the interaction** (not about the specific UIs).
+- **Identify the experience gaps** that could be present in the different OS since there has been a significant churn rate for Android users.

 ## <h style="font-family:georgia"> Impact </h>
 - The project was spotlighted in our HCDE program's [website newsletter](https://www.hcde.washington.edu/news/hcde-students-work-with-wa-department-of-health-to-study-covid–19-exposure-notification-app).
-- **Ensured** research deliverables meet the stakeholders' expectations by checking in weekly since the planning stage.
+- **Ensured research deliverables meet the stakeholders' expectations** by checking in weekly since the planning stage.
 - **Provided prioritized list of recommendations** for the three areas of focus, and assessed the experience gaps between the OS to the stakeholders.